Getting Out The Youth Vote With A Dash Of Snark

 As midterm elections approach, politicians and activists are urging people to get out and vote, especially in places where races are close.
 One of the demographics they're most worried about getting to the polls are young voters, who are often seen as uninvolved and/or apathetic.

-That's why the "Knock the Vote" project was created earlier this year by ACRONYM, a New York-based company that uses social media and targeted digital media programs to push for progressive candidates.
+That's why the "Knock the Vote" project was created earlier this year by ACRONYM, a DC-based organization that uses social media and targeted digital media programs to push for progressive candidates.

 "We try to reach people where they are," says ACRONYM'S co-founder and CEO Tara McGowan.
 Where they are, increasingly, are on their cellphones or tablets, so ACRONYM'S videos are designed to be brief online bites that make you think.